Migraine is a neurological condition that leads to recurrent headaches characterized by intense throbbing or pulsing pain. According to the

 - trouble speaking, such as mumbling or slurred speech

 Migraine attacks can be brought on by various triggers, which can include stress, changes in hormones, or sudden changes in the weather.
-Without treatment, a migraine attack can last between 4 and 72 hours.
+Without treatment, a migraine attack can last

 The exact cause of migraine is unknown.
 It’s believed that changes in certain neurotransmitters, such as serotonin, play a role.